GoogleCloudPlatform/community/tutorials/standalone-tensorflow-raspberry-pi/index.md

 ## Extensions to this lab

 This lab can be extended to a more comprehensive solution that can learn fast by incorporating new input data from hundreds of devices and processing it by leveraging the power of the cloud.
-Other components of GCP can allow for analytics and team collaboration.
+Other components of Google Cloud can allow for analytics and team collaboration.

-In the architecture diagram below, we have incorporated Cloud IoT Core and Cloud Pub/Sub that allow you to connect and manage hundreds of IoT devices and ingest millions of messages per second.
-In addition, Cloud Dataflow, Google BigQuery, Cloud Dataproc, and Google Data Studio enable building powerful analytics solutions based on managed services and collaborating with team members.
+In the architecture diagram below, we have incorporated IoT Core and Pub/Sub that allow you to connect and manage hundreds of IoT devices and ingest millions of messages per second.
+In addition, Dataflow, BigQuery, Dataproc, and Data Studio enable building powerful analytics solutions based on managed services and collaborating with team members.

 ![N|Solid](https://storage.googleapis.com/gcp-community/tutorials/standalone-tensorflow-raspberry-pi/standalone_tensorflow_img2.png)

 ## Cleaning up

-The easiest way to avoid incurring charges to your Google Cloud Platform account for the resources used in this tutorial is to delete the project you created.
+The easiest way to avoid incurring charges to your Google Cloud account for the resources used in this tutorial is to delete the project you created.

 To delete the project, follow the steps below:
-1. In the Cloud Platform Console, [go to the Projects page](https://console.cloud.google.com/iam-admin/projects).
+1. In the Cloud Console, [go to the Projects page](https://console.cloud.google.com/iam-admin/projects).

 1. In the project list, select the project you want to delete and click **Delete project**.
 ![N|Solid](https://storage.googleapis.com/gcp-community/tutorials/standalone-tensorflow-raspberry-pi/img_delete_project.png)